stablekernel/aqueduct/source/docs/http/resource_controller.md

 - updating an individual user (`PUT /users/:id`)
 - deleting an individual user (`DELETE /users/:id`)

-A `ResourceController` subclass implements an *operation method* for each operation that it supports.
+These methods that are invoked for an operation are called *operation methods*.

 ## Operation Methods